DemocracyEarth/paper/FAQ/FAQ-en.md

 <a name="question-1"></a>
 **1 - When is the Democracy Earth token sale?**

 The Democracy Earth token sale is targeted for late 4Q 2018.
-The pre-sale began February 1, 2018 and will close October 15, 2018.
+The pre-sale will close October 15, 2018.
 The pre-sale is open to global accredited investors only, excluding NY and China.
 The public token sale will will be open to global purchasers with no accreditation requirement.

 <a name="question-2"></a>
 **2 - What is an accredited investor?**